kamakshidhamija7-ops/netflix-content-strategy-analysis/README.md

 ## Business Recommendations

-The following are strategic considerations suggested by catalog trends, not conclusions about audience demand or content performance — validating them would require viewership, retention, or revenue data this dataset doesn't include.
+The following are strategic considerations suggested by catalog trends, not conclusions about audience demand or content performance- validating them would require viewership, retention, or revenue data this dataset doesn't include.

 - Track the Movie-to-TV-Show mix shift- TV Shows' share is growing gradually, worth monitoring going forward (Q1).
 - Investigate the recent US concentration uptick rather than assuming diversification is underway- 2021 shows the highest US share in the window (Q3).
 - Explore whether regional genre differences reflect intentional localization- e.g., India's skew toward Action & Adventure and Comedies (Q2).
-- Treat "shorter content" as two separate trends — movie runtimes are still declining, TV seasons have been stable for a decade (Q5).
+- Treat "shorter content" as two separate trends- movie runtimes are still declining, TV seasons have been stable for a decade (Q5).
 - Use the 2018-2020 expansion period as a planning reference to understand what drove that growth, and whether to replicate it (Q6).

 ## Why This Project Matters